 What to Pack

-- Pack an umbrella or rain jacket with hood for rainy days and a warm jacket if no rain is predicted.
+- Pack a warm jacket that's appropriate for the weather forecast if no rain is predicted.

-- Bring party dresses, fancy shoes, and whatever else you might wear for a night out on the town in the Gaslamp district.
+- Take party dresses, fancy shoes, and whatever else you might wear for a night out on the town in the Gaslamp district.
+Otherwise, casual wear us appropriate everywhere.

 - If you plan to go across the border into Tijuana, take your passport.
-You won't get back home without it.
+You won't get there (or back home) without it.

 January Events in San Diego

-- Restaurant Week: January is a great month to sample some of the city's best restaurants during this annual event, which features special tasting menus and prices.
+- San Diego Restaurant Week: January is a great month to sample some of the city's best restaurants during this annual event, which features special tasting menus and prices.

 - Polar Bear Swim: If jumping into the Pacific Ocean in January is your idea of fun, you can join the other shivering swimmers at the La Jolla Swim Club.